Manoj070213/ai-support-ticket-triage/README.md

 An end-to-end AI pipeline that automatically classifies, prioritizes, and summarizes customer support tickets using a large language model.

-Built for BUAN 6399 (AI in Business).
+Built as a personal Project.
 The project takes raw support tickets, sends each through Google's Gemini model to tag **category**, **urgency**, and **sentiment** plus a one-line **summary**, and visualizes the results.